luomiao/docker-volume-vsphere/docs/user-guide/vshared-plugin.md

 $ docker volume inspect SharedVol
 ```
 Options for creation will be the same for the base volume plugin.
-Please refer to the base volume plugin for proper options.
+Please refer to the base volume plugin for more options.
 Note: vFile volume plugin doesn't support filesystem type options.

 #### Mounting this volume to a container running on the first host